Instructions for Authors

 - the paper contains nothing that is unlawful, libelous, or which would, if published, constitute a breach of contract or of confidence or of commitment given to secrecy; they have taken due care to ensure the integrity of the article.
 To their best—and currently accepted scientific—knowledge all statements contained in it purporting to be facts are true and any formula or instruction contained in the article will not, if followed accurately, cause any injury, illness or damage to the user.

-The authors agree that their papers may be published by economics under a Creative Commons Attribution 3.0.
+The authors agree that their papers may be published by economics under a Creative Commons License - Attribution 4.0 International (CC BY 4.0).